Book Now

 What tile does best:

-- Nothing damages it.
-According to the Tile Council of North America, porcelain tile rates among the most durable flooring surfaces available.
+• Nothing damages it.
 Drop a cast iron skillet on porcelain tile and the tile wins.
-Spill red wine and walk away for an hour, no stain.
+Spill red wine and walk away for an hour.
+No stain.
 Tile is the most durable kitchen flooring material, period.

 The downsides:

-- Breakables break harder.
-Drop a wine glass on LVP and you might save it.
+• Breakables break harder.
+Drop a wine glass on waterproof laminate and you might save it.
 Drop it on tile and you won’t.

-- Higher installation cost.
-Tile installation is more labor-intensive than LVP.
+• Higher installation cost.
+Tile installation is more labor-intensive than laminate.
 Budget more for install.

 Installed cost: $8-15 per square foot depending on tile quality and pattern complexity.